 1. The importance of subjects

-We believe that every child deserves a curriculum that is grounded in the knowledge, concepts and overarching ideas of individuals subjects.
+We believe that every child deserves a curriculum that is grounded in the knowledge, concepts and overarching ideas of individual subjects.
 A knowledge-rich curriculum and improving teachers’ pedagogical skill are likely to have the most impact on children’s achievement.
 Through the delivery of purposeful, impactful continuous professional development and learning, we will ensure our teachers are able to teach art as well as they teach reading; to teach history as well as they teach maths.

 2. The importance of identity